mhrons/mhrons.github.io/docs/index.md

 My name is **Milan Hronský**
 I work on  **better integration of renewable energy in the grid**.
 A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/).
-The share of fossile and nuclear energy in the grid will remain high, unless the time course of renewable power is effectively smoothed.
-My goal is to develop technical means to unleash a natural increase of the renewable energy share in the grid.
+The fossile and nuclear energy in the grid will remain high, unless the time course of renewable power is effectively smoothed.
+Trying to increase the share of renewable energy in the grid by technical means.

 My photovoltaic projects: